-I’m always on the look-out for eye-catching ways of hanging necklaces, scarves, and other favourite things.
+I’m always on the look-out for eye-catching ways of hanging necklaces, scarves, and other accessories.
 So much nicer than stuffing them in a drawer, right?
-I had a piece of driftwood laying around from a previous project, that I was dyyyying to do something with, so I put together a DIY painted driftwood hanger.
-It’s a crazy easy DIY… I promise that any of you could pull this off no probs.
+I had a piece of driftwood laying around from a previous project, that I was dyyyying to do something with, so I put together a DIY jewelry hanger using it!

 First step is to find your piece of driftwood.
 Got kids?
 Make it an activity on your next walk in the woods!
 “Who can find mummy the best piece of driftwood?”
 Ha!